 For TDD the averaging in the time domain can be calculated from subframes of different frames and should have a minimum of 10 subframes averaging length.
 TDD special fields (DwPTS and GP) are not included in the averaging.

-Where Ni is the number of resource blocks with the considered modulation scheme in subframe i and Ndl is the number of allocated downlink subframes in one frame.
+Where Ni is the number of resource blocks with the considered modulation scheme in subframe or sTTI i and Ndl is the number of allocated downlink subframes or sTTIs in one frame.

 The EVM requirements shall be tested against the maximum of the RMS average at the window W extremities of the EVM measurements: